tjbronx92/TipsAndCheatsheats/packetCaptures/filters.md

 ```

 Local Host src & dst Traffic:
-- Useful for NICs with multiple IPs or rouge DHCP servers
+- Useful for NICs with multiple IPs or network with rouge DHCP servers
 ```
 ether host 00:00:00:00:00:00
 ```